 As a trend-setting metropolitan city in Asia, Seoul has become a vibrant fashion hub and popular tourist destination.
 Hundreds of thousands of boys and girls visit every year to uncover the latest trends and look for the hottest fashion items.
+Best of all, foreign travelers can receive a tax refund when you fly out of the country!
 Below I have listed 6 most popular shopping districts in Seoul, where you would be dazzled by the latest cosmetics products, clothing and accessories!

 - Myeongdong: As one of the busiest places in Seoul, Myeongdong streets are lined with department stores and quality brand name shops, with no-name brand shops located in the side alleys.
 This is the battlefield for Korean cosmetic brands.
-Almost every Korean brand has a branch in Myeongdong.
+Similiar to the Nampo-dong shopping district in Busan, almost every Korean brand has a branch in Myeongdong.
 Since it is a prime shopping location for tourists, sales associates usually can speak a few foreigner languages, making it super easy for foreigners to look for what they need!To get to Myeongdong, get off at subway line 4 Myeongdong station (exit 6 or 7).
 The streets in between Myeongdong and Eulhiro 1 stations are densely packed with shops and places to eat.

 - Dongdaemun Market: The 24-hour shopping district is the home to the largest clothing suppliers in Korea.
 Featuring 26 shopping malls, 30,000 specialty shops, and 50,000 manufacturers, Dongdaemun attracts hordes of local and international buyers to check out the latest fashion apparel and accessories.
 Of course, other goods such as electronics, leather goods, pet products and toys can also be found here.
 Despite the congested and chaotic scenes, visitors are appealed by its convenience and the reasonable prices it offers.To get to Dongdaemun Market, get off at subway line 1 or 4 Dongdaemun station (exit 8 or 9), or line 2 , 4 or 5 Dongdaemun History & Culture Park station (exit 14).Dongdaemun Market is divided into 2 sections.
 Section 1, on the west of DDP, is filled with retails shops and large shopping malls such as Doota, Migliore and hello apM.
 Opening hours are from 10 am to 5 am the next day.
 Section 2, on the north of DDP, has wholesale shops that mainly sell in bulk.
 Malls are open from 8 pm to 8 am or 5 pm the next day.
 There are no dressing rooms.
 Refunds and exchanges are not guaranteed.